dtuait/pwned-proxy/README.md

 `http://localhost:8000/admin/` (or via your ngrok domain) using the superuser credentials you provided.

+### First-time setup

+1. After logging into the Django admin, add your [Have I Been Pwned](https://haveibeenpwned.com/api) API key:
+   - Navigate to **HIBP Keys** and create a new key with the value you received from HIBP.
+2. Go to **Domains** and click **Import from HIBP**.
+This populates the database with the latest domain data.
+3. Open **Groups** and use the **Seed Groups** action to generate API keys for each predefined group.
+The keys are downloaded as a JSON file.
+4. Finally, visit `http://localhost:8000/` to open the Swagger start page and try out the API using the generated keys.

 ## Deploying on Debian\u00a012

 Make sure Docker and Docker Compose are installed: